 To be fair, I don’t typically have any issues doing things by myself.
 But I started small and worked my way up to international travel.

 Once I traveled to Portland for a weekend to go to an Ed Sheeran concert.
-I wasn’t able to get tickets in my city before the show sold out so my solution was to visit another city for the show.
+I wasn’t able to get tickets in my city so my solution was to visit another city for the show.
 I also scored upgraded tickets to the front row because there was an empty seat! #solotravelforthewin

 Having an activity you really want to do when traveling will keep you motivated and excited for your trip instead of scared of doing it by yourself.